proofit404/dependencies/docs/index.md

 # Dependency Injection for Humans

-Dependency Injection (or simply DI) is great technique.
-By using it you can organize responsibilities in you code base.
+Dependency Injection (or simply DI) is a great technique.
+By using it you can organize responsibilities in you codebase.
 Define high level policies and system behavior in one part.
-Delegate control to low level mechanisms from different part.
+Delegate control to low level mechanisms in anotherpart.
 Simple and powerful.

-With help of DI you can use different parts of you system independently and combine their behavior really easy.
+With help of DI you can use different parts of your system independently and combine their behavior really easy.

-If you split logic and implementation into different classes, you will see how pleasant it became to change your system.
+If you split logic and implementation into different classes, you will see how pleasant it becomes to change your system.

-This tiny library helps you to connect parts of your system i.e. to inject low level implementation into high level behavior.
+This tiny library helps you to connect parts of your system, in particular - to inject low level implementation into high level behavior.

 # Example